taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 The Water Cyclers have each brought their pitcher to a table and poured themselves a glass.
 They all raise their glasses together.

-Water Cyclers: **"Beber sem sangrar!"**

-*translation: "To drink without bleeding!"*
+Water Cyclers: **"To the worms who spin our Mother!"**

 The Water Cyclers then all down their glass of water.
 The gathered Automata start to clap and cheer and eat and drink.
 Min grins and reaches for the escabeche.

-Min: **"Certo, *agora* podemos comer."**

-*translation: "Ok, **now** we can eat."*
+Min: **"Ok, *now* we can eat."**

 Asoka looks at the happy people, warm food, families and children laughing in the sunlight, and they burst into tears, burying their face in their hands.
-Iri wraps its arms around Asoka tenderly as Majhee gently rubs Asoka's back.
+Iri wraps its arms around Asoka tenderly as Min gently rubs Asoka's back.

 ## Diagram 6: Brain Architecture